 She assured us, “I can recognize his voice,” and John beamed in pride.

-Although there are things that marred his style, like use of trite phrases and repeating words too frequently, John had achieved one of the goals of a quality voice in writing – originality.
-A combination of simplicity with occasional irony made his writing voice distinctive.
+Although there are things that marred his style, like occasional trite phrases and repeating words too frequently, John had achieved one of the goals of a quality voice in writing – distinctiveness.
+A combination of simplicity with occasional irony made his writing voice somewhat unique.

-Of course originality is not the only thing to strive for – writing can be different from anything you have ever seen, but if it makes no sense you will not stick to reading that author very long.
+Of course originality is not the only thing to strive for.
+Writing can be different from anything you have ever seen, but if it simply nonsense you will not stick to reading that author very long.
 So another goal of a quality voice is a recognizable structure – a manner or style of communicating in which the elements of voice work together.

 Voice needs to have a balance also.
 If every sentence is a completely varied style, tone and mood, such a lack of flow would make it jarring and discomforting to read.
-Balance in voice is like variation on a theme in music, enough of the melody is there that you can hear it, even though the arrangement changes.
+Balance in voice is like variation on a theme in music, enough of the melody is there that you can hear it, even though the instrumentation and tempo changes.

 Finally voice needs to have something appealing to the audience of readers – what I would refer to as beauty, a word which is probably even harder to define than voice.